 Before legislative amendments

 Once it was that inheritance rights for illegitimate children were not recognised under succession law.
-The status of being illegitimate was a ‘legal disability’ affecting an illegitimate child’s ability to inherit, and they were not treated the same as legitimate children in this respect.
-A gift in a will to “my children” would be distributed among legitimate children and any illegitimate children would miss out.
-It would only be if the willmaker specifically named an illegitimate child in the will and made it clear by its terms that they intended the ex-nuptial child to take the gift.
+The status of being illegitimate was a ‘legal disability’.
+This affected an illegitimate child’s ability to inherit.
+They were not treated the same as legitimate children in this respect.
+A gift in a will to “my children” would be distributed among legitimate children only.
+Any illegitimate children would miss out.
+It would only be if the willmaker specifically named an illegitimate child in the will and made it clear by its terms that they intended the ex-nuptial child to take the gift would that illegitimate child be entitled to take.

 Last 28 August 2021